xz-dev/numlockw/README.md

 - **Hyprland**: Does not work at all.
 - **River**: Works, but avoid using multiple keyboards simultaneously (you can plug them in at the same time, but do not use them concurrently).

+## Contributing

+We warmly welcome contributions from the community.
+If you find any bugs or have suggestions for improvements, please feel free to [open an issue](https://github.com/xz-dev/numlockw/issues/new/choose).

+You're also encouraged to submit pull requests to help make this project better.
+If you find this project useful, please consider giving it a :star: to show your support!

+Thank you for your interest and contributions! :heart: